-You need to prepare the host for the Connector by installing Podman or Docker Engine.
+If you're planning to manually install the Connector software, you need to prepare the host by installing Podman or Docker Engine.

 Depending on your operating system, either Podman or Docker Engine is required before you install the Connector.

 - Podman is required for Red Hat Enterprise Linux 8 and 9. - Docker Engine is required for Ubuntu.